Abhishek

 CAT 2024 Slot 2 VARC Analysis by CATKing

-The VARC section of CAT 2024 Slot 2 included 24 questions, ranging from easy to moderate in difficulty.
+The VARC section of CAT 2024 Slot 2 had 24 questions.
+Candidates found difficulty level of these questions to be easy to moderate.
 It featured four reading comprehension passages and various verbal ability question types.
 Candidates found three of the RC passages to be doable, but the Odd-One-Out questions were time-consuming.
 Effective time management was critical, and the section rewarded clear comprehension and reasoning skills.

 CAT 2024 Detailed Analysis for VARC Section